hinablue/jqiphoneslide/README.md

+# UPDATE, v0.55. #

+Modified method. ".jqipslide2page" to .iphoneSlide("jqipslide2page", args), ".jqipblank2page" to .iphoneSlide("jqipblank2page", args), see the demo.html for more detail.

 # UPDATE, v0.54. #

 Add slide2page and blank2page.
 You can use ".jqipslide2page" to sliding the box to page, ".jqipblank2page" to add HTML-Code page in the box.
 See the demo.html for more detail.